-In the Canadian portion of the Okanagan subbasin, previous research studies have shown that, historically, steelhead were found throughout the Okanagan subbasin (Ernst and Vedan 2000).
-Prior to 2009, McIntyre Dam - at the outlet of akspagmix (Vaseux Lake) - was the upstream barrier for returning anadromous salmonids.
-During this time, akskwakwant (Inkaneep Creek) and nSaxwlqaxwiya (Vaseux Creek) were the only major tributaries accessible to anadromous steelhead for spawning and rearing.
-ONA fisheries department conducted redd surveys on both streams and operated a counting weir on akskwaht (Inkaneep Creek) through OBMEP from 2006 until 2011.
-While anadromous steelhead were documented during these monitoring actions (Audy et al. 2011), surveys were discontinued due to difficulties in data collection during spring freshet and low-confidence estimates.
-McIntyre Dam was refitted in 2009 to allow upstream migration of salmonids and, currently, migrating steelhead have access to habitat as far upstream as the klusxnitk^w (Okanagan Lake) outlet dam at snpintktn (Penticton).
-This allows steelhead access to at least four more major tributaries for spawning and rearing including Shuttleworth Creek, McLean Creek, snpinya?tk^w (Ellis Creek) and akix^wmina?
-(Shingle Creek).
-From 2012-2014, the only enumeration method used was a Passive Integrated Transponder (PIT) antenna array in the dawsitk^w (Okanagan River) mainstem just upstream of suwiws (Osoyoos Lake) at Vertical Drop Structure (VDS) 3.
-In 2015, three more permanent PIT arrays were also installed in aksk^wak^want (Inkaneep Creek), akix^wmina?
-(Shingle Creek), and Shuttleworth Creek.
-An additional PIT array was installed in n^cax^wlqax^wiya (Vaseux Creek) in the Spring of 2018.
-While seasonal arrays have been used in other tributaries in previous years, none were installed in 2019.
+In the Canadian portion of the Okanagan subbasin, previous research studies indicate that, historically, steelhead were found throughout the Okanagan subbasin (Ernst and Vedan 2000).
+Prior to 2009, the upstream barrier for returning anadromous salmonids was McIntyre Dam at the outlet of akspaqmix (Vaseux Lake).
+During this time, Inkaneep and Vaseux Creeks were the only major tributaries accessible to anadromous steelhead for spawning and rearing.
+The ONA fisheries department conducted redd surveys on both streams and operated a counting weir on Inkaneep Creek from 2006 until 2011.
+While anadromous steelhead were documented during these monitoring actions (Audy et al. 2011), the counting weir was discontinued due to difficulties in data collection during spring freshets and low-confidence estimates.
+McIntyre Dam was refitted in 2009 for upstream migration of salmonids which allowed for migrating steelhead to access habitat as far upstream as the kłusxnitkw (Okanagan Lake) outlet dam at Penticton.
+This allowed steelhead access to at least four more major tributaries for spawning and rearing including Shuttleworth, McLean, snpiňya?tkw (Ellis) and akłxwumina?
+(Shingle) Creek systems.
+Fish passage trials are currently underway at kłusxnitkw (Okanagan Lake) outlet.

-For the Canadian portion of the Okanagan subbasin, steelhead spawning estimates are based on expanded PIT tag detections on the qawsitk^w (Okanagan River) at VDS 3 and major tributaries to the
+From 2012-2014, the only enumeration method used was a Passive Integrated Transponder (PIT) antenna array in the sqawsitkw (Okanagan River) mainstem (OKC) upstream of swiws (Osoyoos Lake) at Vertical Drop Structure (VDS) 3.
+In 2015, three more permanent PIT arrays were also installed in akskwəkwant (Inkaneep) (OKI), akłxwmina?
+(Shingle) (OKS) and Shuttleworth Creeks (OKW).
+An additional PIT array was installed in nsaxwlqaxwiya (Vaseux Creek) (OKV) in the Spring of 2018.
+While seasonal arrays have been used in other tributaries in previous years, none were installed in 2021.
+In 2022, a PIT array was installed at Okanagan (Lake outlet) Dam fishway (OKD) in Penticton, B.C.

-Okanagan.
-In all years listed, a higher proportion of wild steelhead detected at Zosel Dam continued up the dawsitk^w (Okanagan River) upriver from suwiws (Osoyoos Lake) as compared to hatchery steelhead.
+For the Canadian portion of the Okanagan subbasin, steelhead spawning estimates are based on expanded PIT tag detections on the sqawsitkw (Okanagan River) at VDS 3 (OKC), in the Penticton Channel (OKP) and major tributaries to the Okanagan.
+In all years except 2021, a higher proportion of wild steelhead detected at Zosel (Osoyoos Lake outlet) Dam continued up the sqawsitkw (Okanagan River) upriver from swiws (Osoyoos Lake) as compared to hatchery steelhead.
 However, these proportions were based on relatively small sample sizes.

 During the Sockeye Salmon migration of 2012, the detection efficiency at the OKC array was estimated at 88.9% (Fryer et al. 2013); however, the detection rate may change between seasons and years.
-The Washington Department of Fish and Wildlife has conducted a PIT tagging effort at Priest Rapids Dam (PRD), on the Columbia River, since 2011 (Ben Truscott, pers. comm.) and abundance estimates listed below are taken from the tagging rates at PRD during sampling times only.
+Between 2019 - 2022, all adult steelhead detected on arrays upstream of that point were previously detected on OKC, so we assumed a 100% detection efficiency for those years.
+Representative PIT tagging efforts have been conducted at Priest Rapids Dam (PRD) on the Columbia River, since 2011 (Katy Shelby, pers comm.) and abundance estimates listed below are taken from the tagging rates at PRD during sampling times only.
 Using a simple expansion factor based on the proportion of tagged to untagged fish at PRD and adjusting for the detection rate, escapement at the OKC PIT antenna array was estimated as follows: